phrisk/HN-API/README.md

 The API is currently in early stages, developed for [HN-App](https://github.com/sshannon/HN-App) - a mobile version of HackerNews.

-Currently the API supports showing
+Currently the API supports front page, second page and newest links.

 Please note I am not affiliated with Y Combinator in any way.